 Most people who live and work in the Lenoir, NC, area are familiar with the workers’ compensation system and know that it can provide valuable benefits after a workplace injury.
 However, many are not fully aware of their rights under the state’s workers’ compensation laws or what they should expect from their attorneys.
-If you or a loved one recently suffered any type of injury at work, the team at Helton, Cody & Associates can provide the legal counsel you need to recover your losses.
+If you or a loved one recently suffered any type of injury at work, the team at Law Office of Lyndon R. Helton, PLLC can provide the legal counsel you need to recover your losses.

 Though not strictly required, hiring legal counsel you can trust is a wise decision when you are faced with the complex workers’ compensation claim process.
 Filing a claim for any insurance coverage can be very difficult, and dealing with insurance company representatives can be extremely stressful for any claimant.
 When you have an experienced Lenoir workers’ compensation attorney representing you, you are far more likely to reach a positive conclusion than you would be on your own.

 North Carolina law requires almost every employer in the state to have workers’ compensation insurance.
 While some industries are inherently more dangerous than others, it’s possible for life-changing injuries to occur in almost every workplace.
 As long as the injury you suffered occurred while you were working, you are likely covered by your employer’s insurance policy.
 Unfortunately, not all employers meet their legal obligations set forth by the state’s workers’ compensation laws, and some even go as far as directly interfering with their employees’ recovery efforts.

 When an employer is made aware of a workplace injury, they are required to document the injury in an incident report and provide the injured worker with the claim forms needed to file their workers’ compensation claim.
 Failing this, the employer could face severe legal penalties aside from liability for the victim’s damages.